-Brownfields 2023 features over 120 panels, roundtables, and topic talks where attendees can learn directly from experts in the field and interact with federal, state, and local decision-makers.
+Brownfields 2023 features over 180 panels, town halls, roundtables, and topic talks where attendees can learn directly from experts in the field and interact with federal, state, and local decision-makers.
 In these sessions, speakers will discuss new practices, share success stories, and stimulate new ideas.

 The Brownfields Conference is also a great opportunity to earn your continuing education credits.

 Detroit last hosted the conference 15 years ago, in 2008, and the planning team is looking forward to bringing this dynamic event back to the Motor City and highlighting the commitment to environmental protection and economic development in Michigan.
 We invite you to get out and experience all that Detroit has to offer through the many offered Mobile Workshops and self-guided tour.

 Brownfields 2023 will feature Regional Open Houses, affiliate meetings, and other networking events.
 At Brownfields 2023, you will have the opportunity to re-connect with your colleagues from around the country and network with federal, state, and local officials.
 This conference is an extremely valuable experience due to the interactions that take place among the broad range of stakeholders involved with brownfields redevelopment.

 Mobile workshops offer attendees the opportunity to get out of the convention center and to visit brownfields sites firsthand, hearing from project leaders and the community.

 - Local, state, tribal, and federal government leaders

 - Financial and insurance providers and risk management practitioners